uber-archive/coding-challenge-tools/README.md

 * Haskell
 * Java

-You are also free to use any web framework, although we would prefer that you use a microframework (e.g. [Flask](http://flask.pocoo.org/)) and stay away from large frameworks like Django, Ruby on Rails, etc. Those will not give us as good insights into your skills.
+You are also free to use any web framework.
+If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

 ### Front-end